1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

    `//#define WEBSERVER`

    Usage of the "external" web server if definement is active.
-Please see [chapter 8.2.10](chap08.html#8210-using-the-webserver-function) for further informations.
+Please see [chapter6.9](chap06.md#69-using-the-webserver-function) for further informations.

 ---